rocketcoder/connect-session-azure-blob/README.md

 connect-session-azure-blob
 ========

 connect session backed by Azure blob store.
 I needed a simple and cheap connect session store.
 Azure Blob storage is as super cheap.
-So this session store is backed by it.
 If you need wicked fast and expensive look at Azure Cache or Redis.
 If you need dirt cheap - then you have come to the right place.

 Quick Start
 ---

-Examples
----
 Express 4 App Usage.
-1. You need an Azure Account
+*1. You need an Azure Account
-2. Create a container called websessions
+*2. Create a blob container called websessions
-3. Create your express 4 app
+*3. Create your express 4 app
-4. npm install azure-storage --save
+*4. npm install azure-storage --save
-5. Add the code in the example below.
+*5. Add the code in the example below.

 ```javascript
 var express = require('express');